neilbaldwin/skb/README.md

 ## Motivation

-Reasoning: whilst you can manually create a KIT using the synthesis engine and you can build a KIT by loadinging one or more samples into a KIT LANE, it's not possible, as of Firmware 3.1.5, to load SYNTH files into KIT LANES.
+Reasoning: whilst you can manually create a KIT using the synthesis engine and you can build a KIT by loading one or more samples into a KIT LANE, it's not possible, as of Firmware 3.1.5, to load SYNTH files into KIT LANES.
 I wrote this utility to enable you to do just that.

 ## Requirements

 - Latest Deluge firmware.
 At time of first release this is 3.1.5
 - The ability to mount your Deluge SD card in your computer and have read/write access
-- Python 3 plus Pip tools to install Paython packages
+- Python 3 plus Pip tools to install Python packages
 - familiarity with Python command-line tools

 ## Installation or Getting Started